If you use Chrome or Firefox on your iPhone, you should know that you cannot disable private browsing on the iPhone or iPad.

-Yes, you can private browsing on your iPhone.
+Yes, you can start private Browsing on your iPhone.
 Private Browsing is a feature that allows you to browse the web without leaving traces behind.
 This means no history or cookies are saved on your device.
 It also prevents websites from tracking your activities across multiple devices.

 You can enable/disable Private Browsing on iOS through the settings menu.
-Scroll down until you see ‘Privacy’ option.
+Scroll down until you see the ‘Privacy’ option.
 Tap on it and then select ‘Clear History’.
 Now tap on ‘Clear Cookies and Site Data’.
-If you wish to clear your cache too, tap on ‘Clear Cache’.
+If you wish to clear your cache, tap ‘Clear Cache’.

 How Do I Turn On Private Browsing in Settings?

 You can turn on private browsing on your iPhone setting in 2 different methods.
-Both methods are simple, check this article for detailed information on How To Disable Private Browsing on iPhone on Safari Browser.
+Both methods are simple; check this article for detailed information on How To Disable Private Browsing on iPhones on Safari Browser.

 Was this Article Helpful?